Azure DevOps

 • The topic assumes that you have reasonable knowledge of Azure DevOps and know the different functions and features.

-• Copy the token.
-This would be required during AST extension configuration.
-Navigate to My Account My Preferences API Tokens.
+• The Platform API Token is required during the AST extension configuration.
+To generate the token, navigate to My Account My Preferences API Tokens.

-• Make sure that you already have a scan policy configured in AST.
-The name of this policy would be used later to configure the AST extension in your pipeline.
-This is an optional but recommended requirement.
+• (Recommended but optional) Make sure that you already have a suite configured in AST.
+The name of this suite is used later to configure the AST extension in your pipeline.

 Configuration

-Configuring Traceable extension in Azure DevOps pipeline requires the following two steps:
+Configuring the Traceable extension in your Azure DevOps pipeline requires the following two steps:

-2. Adding AST (API security testing) jobs in the pipeline.
+2. Adding AST (API security testing) scan task to the pipeline

 2. Navigate to your organization's homepage.